 FAQ: Can recessed lighting or hanging lights be installed in your beams? – Yes.
 Full instructions can be found in the installation section of our website.

 FAQ: What is a box beam and how is it constructed? – A box beam looks like a solid beam but is constructed by putting together either 3 or 4 panels to create a hollow structure.
-Barron Designs constructs most of our beams by mitering planks of high-density polyurethane together using both adhesives and mechanical fasteners.
+Barron Designs constructs our beams by mitering planks of high-density polyurethane or western cedar together using both adhesives and mechanical fasteners.
 Our 4 sided beams ship to you with 3 sides fully assembled and allow you to add the 4th side as you complete the project.
-The 4th side will be pre-mitered and fitted to your specific beam making installation a snap.
+The 4th side will be pre-mitered and fitted to your specific beam, making installation a snap.
 Contact customer service if you would like to order a 4-sided beam with the 4th side attached at the factory.

 FAQ: How far apart should I space my beams? - The majority of customers install their wood ceiling beams with a spacing somewhere between 2 feet and 8 feet.
 Four-foot spacing is the most common.

-FAQ: Do you offer beams made with fire-rated polyurethane? - Yes most of our lines have a fire-rated polyurethane option.
+FAQ: Do you offer beams made with fire-rated polyurethane? - Yes our faux wood textures have a fire-rated polyurethane option.
 Products made of fire-rated polyurethane are more expensive and frequently have a longer lead time than products made from our standard high-density polyurethane.